ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/instructions-and-interpreters.md

 You can run any ColdFusion script in any Adobe or Lucee server or in the command line with CommandBox.

+> Running via CommandBox in the command line will leverage the Lucee CFML engine.

 ## Running ColdFusion from the Command Line

 This is the durable way to write ColdFusion code because you save your instructions into a file.
 That file can then be backed up, transferred, added to source control, etc.